Bsaubolle/radical-rogerian/src/site/notes/Pages/About.md

 ## Contemplative Hat
 This approach to counseling is complemented and bolstered by my meditative training.
 I mostly fall into the **Pragmatic Dharma** camp of **Buddhist Modernism,** as the majority of my practice has been cultivating insight a la Ingram, Burbea, and other wonderful/wild/compassionate teachers.

 But my graduate training in the Humanities, coupled with some DP/DR experiences, somewhat broke my spell of infatuation with attainments and progress toward "A Big Goal" such as Enlightenment or Awakening.
-As I continue to experience [[Reflections on Depersonalization-Derealizationdestabilization due to DP/DR,\|Reflections on Depersonalization-Derealizationdestabilization due to DP/DR,]] practice has shifted and mutated and broadened to much more than simply sitting.
+As I continue to experience [[Posts/Reflections on Depersonalization-Derealization\|derealization episodes]], practice has shifted and mutated and broadened to much more than simply sitting.

 **In fact, I view my clinical work as the next frontier of contemplative development.**